 A great case to look at and see some of the methods the IRS uses to determine a Reasonable Compensation Figure and how the courts interpret some of their own guidelines to determine a Reasonable Compensation figure.
 This case gave us the definition of full-time year-round employment as 2,080 hours per year.
 For the second time we see the topic of various services introduced into the calculation for reasonable compensation as stated in the IRS guidelines, leading to two definitions of Reasonable Compensation:

 - Replacement Cost: “McAlary LTD could expect to pay $48.44/hour to another individual in exchange for the services Mr. McAlary performed”

 - Fair Market Value: “$100,755 would be FMV of the services Mr. McAlary performed for his S Corp”

-Yes it is possible to lose money and still be required to pay Reasonable Compensation and the Glass Blocks case shows us how.
-The re-characterization of dividends as wages in this case caused Glass Blocks Unlimited to go from small profit to loss.
+Yes, it is possible to lose money and still be required to pay Reasonable Compensation and the Glass Blocks case shows us how.
+The re-characterization of dividends as wages, in this case, caused Glass Blocks Unlimited to go from small profit to a loss.
 This case reminds us to treat shareholder loans properly or they may be classified as distributions and be subject to Reasonable Compensation.

 The takeaway from all these cases is that the amount of Reasonable Compensation taken must be reasonable for ALL the services the S Corp owner performs for the company and that Reasonable Compensation is triggered by distributions, not profit or loss.
 Because there is no safe harbor for Reasonable Compensation, the best strategy is to research and document Reasonable Compensation every year.
 Then, you will have a defensible position if a Reasonable Compensation challenge comes your way.